justeattakeaway/AwsWatchman/README.md

 - for each resource type, across all alerting groups:
   - Populate resource names.
 Expand regexp patterns into full resource names that match the pattern.
   - For the set of alarm definitions for each service (e.g. DynamoDB, SQS, RDS), apply either the default threshold from those definitions, or from the alerting group, or from the specific resource definition, depending on what is defined.
  - Create alarm models and create CloudFormation from them.
-For legacy reasons, DynamoDB, SQS are different, they put alarms directly.
-We may convert them later.
  - Commit the changes.
 Skipped if the run mode is `DryRun`.
  - Report on "orphans", i.e. resources that are not covered by any alarms in alerting group, excluding "CatchAll" groups.